 3 These incidents are employee injuries and illnesses that are required to be promptly reported directly to OSHA.

-4 These employee health/safety regulatory incidents include government inspections and other agency inquiries requiring a response (e.g., inquiries via phone, fax and mail).
+4 These employee health/safety regulatory incidents include government inspections and other agency inquiries requiring a response (e.g., inquiries via phone, fax or mail).

 8 All spills were addressed promptly and cleaned up in accordance with regulatory requirements.
-3 incidents were converted to long-term remediation events.
+1 incident was converted to a long-term remediation event.

 9 All spills were addressed promptly and cleaned up in accordance with regulatory requirements.
-1 incident was converted to a long-term remediation event.
+None of these incidents was converted to a long-term remediation event.

-We take our EHS stewardship seriously, and we are committed to following the most stringent environmental compliance laws and regulations applicable to our operations and the jurisdictions where we work.
+We take EHS stewardship seriously and are committed to following the most stringent environmental compliance laws and regulations applicable to our operations and the jurisdictions where we work.
 Due to the complex nature of our operations, the content of this issue brief will reflect AT&T Communications unless otherwise noted.

 EHS considerations, such as minimizing and recycling waste, are integrated into our business processes to conserve the natural resources we use and to promote pollution prevention.
 We also encourage our suppliers to integrate EHS considerations into their processes through our contract language and our requirement that suppliers adhere to the AT&T Principles of Conduct for Suppliers.
 To learn more, read the AT&T Environment, Health & Safety Policy as well as our Responsible Supply Chain and Waste Management issue briefs.

-The AT&T Code of Business Conduct (COBC) and WarnerMedia Standards of Business Conduct outline our commitment to maintaining a safe and healthy work environment.
+The AT&T Code of Business Conduct (COBC) outlines our commitment to maintaining a safe and healthy work environment.
 Each employee – from our part-time workers to our CEO – is responsible for reviewing their respective code annually and understanding its provisions.
 For more information, see the Our Corporate Governance issue brief.

 We train employees on the use of EHS systems relevant to their job responsibilities.
-Additionally, we provide specialized training based on job tasks and the hazards an employee is likely to encounter in their position.
-Our training plan includes job aids, videos, web-based courses and leader-led activities.
-We have developed and implemented a training matrix to ensure that all employees receive health and safety training commensurate with their roles and at appropriate frequencies.
-Attainment of training requirements is captured for each employee in the Corporate Learning Management System.
+Additionally, we provide specialized training and job aids based on job tasks and the hazards an employee is likely to encounter in their position.
+And we’ve implemented a training matrix to ensure that all employees receive health and safety training commensurate with their roles and at appropriate frequencies.
+Records for completion of required training are captured for each employee in the corporate Learning Management System.

 We evaluate our EHS performance through regular reviews and internal assessments of our operations.
-The frequency of these assessments depends on the level of risk identified after evaluating the potential for personal injury, property damage, and community and financial impact.
-AT&T Communications internally audited the Environmental Management System covering 100% of its operations in 2017.
-We are in the process of completing another internal audit, which is expected to be finished in 2021.
+The frequency of these assessments depends on the level of risk identified after evaluating the potential for personal injury, property damage, and community or financial impact.
+AT&T Communications internally audited the Environment, Health and Safety Management System covering 100% of its domestic operations in 2017.
+In 2021, we completed an internal audit of the Incident Management and Document Controls portions of the system.

 We ensure that safety and environmental responsibility are part of every employee’s standard operating procedure by: